Gaboso/moveIt/README.md

    <img src=".github/media/logo.svg" alt="Move.it" width="300"/>
 </p>

-# Move.it

-Move.it is a project developed during Next Level Week 4 _[#NLW4](https://github.com/topics/nlw-4)_, with the aim of bringing gamification and healthy productivity to people!
+_Move.it_ is a project developed during _Next Level Week 4 [#NLW4](https://github.com/topics/nlw-4)_, with the aim of bringing gamification and healthy productivity to people!

 ![Screenshot](.github/media/screen.png)